 What Matters to Us?

 New Orleans is a city of resilience, one committed to social justice.
 Here at Tulane University, we believe wholeheartedly in upholding the community spirit that keeps New Orleans moving forward.
 Tulane, in fact, lays claim to the distinction of having housed the first training program of social workers in the Deep South.
-We have had decades to build on our innovative, audacious beginning, and Newsweek recently named us one of the top 25 most service-minded schools.
+We have had decades to build on our innovative, audacious beginning, and U.S. News & World Report ranked us in the top 14% of Best Schools for Social Work in the country.
 Our students are part of the reason why.
 Because we strive to maintain the high standard we established over a century ago, Tulane’s online Master of Social Work and Doctorate in Social Work programs are highly competitive.
 Below are program details and admissions requirements for each of these graduate programs.

 We want to ensure that our program’s strengths will help activate the strengths of our students.
 The online MSW program is interested in prospective students who are driven to:

 Provoke global changes by advocating for oppressed groups;

 Work in disaster and trauma relief and recovery in New Orleans and beyond;

 Actively give back to their communities; and

 Do work that matters.